What should Virginia drivers know about breath alcohol testing?

 While it is a widely held belief that eating before drinking will help people process alcohol better, having a full stomach may actually help to absorb the alcohol in the stomach and hold it there which then can slow the processing of alcohol by the liver and result in them having a higher BAC level for a longer period of time.

 How accurate are breath alcohol tests?

 Generally speaking, the free market and the competition to provide accurate devices serves to help guarantee that breath testing machines work accurately although, there are numerous factors that may help to cause inaccurate readings.
-For example, some hand held devices may give false positives as a result of needing a charge or to have their batteries changed out.
-Futher, improper calibration, or the failure to properly recalibrate the machines by someone who has the appropriate training may also cause inaccurate results.
+For example, some handheld devices may give false positives as a result of needing a charge or to have their batteries changed out.
+Further, improper calibration, or the failure to properly recalibrate the machines by someone who has the appropriate training, may also cause inaccurate results.